CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

 If you are working with OMOP regularly, see [OMOP-CDM](omop-cdm.md) for the fuller explanation of SQL, CSV, `CONCEPT`, and streaming behavior.

-If you want entity-aware `BFF` output instead of the legacy single-file `individuals.json` path, request the entities explicitly:
+If you want entity-aware `BFF` output instead of the individuals-only `individuals.json` path, request the entities explicitly:

 ```bash
 convert-pheno -iomop PERSON.csv CONCEPT.csv DRUG_EXPOSURE.csv \